liatrio/devops-bootcamp/docs/4/build-tools_go-releaser.md

 4. Now using your Jenkins instance from previous sections, write a Jenkinsfile that will use Go Releaser to deploy the Go binaries to the GitHub release of your chosen tag.

 ?> You may run into problems when making a release with Jenkins after creating one locally because Go Releaser creates folders that will give a Git dirty state.
 In the Jenkinsfile, run commands to delete those folders ahead of time.

+## Delieverable
+Discuss the differences between Maven releases and Go Releaser.
+Discuss any problems you had getting this exercise done.